Inedo/inedo-docs/BuildMaster/integrations/github/source-control.md

 );
 ```

+For illustrative purposes, this example is *not* using a [GitHub Project Secure Resource](../github#connecting-and-authenticating) as we recommend.

 ### Git-based Operations Differences {#operations-differences}

 Git source repositories are unique in that you can use either a host-specific operation (in this case, `GitHub::Get-Source`) or the generic `Git::GetSource` operation.
 The primary difference is that you'll use project names for GitHub operations, and URLs in the generic operations.